Nuclear Radiology Residency

 pet-ct

-The daily reading sessions with our fellowship-trained dual boarded radiologists coupled with multiple weekly educational conferences.
+The daily reading sessions with our fellowship-trained dual-boarded radiologists coupled with multiple weekly educational conferences.

 Neurological PET/CT & PET/MR Training